opencog/learn/run/2-word-pairs/README.md

 * `run-cogserver.sh`: Starts a guile shell, runs the atomspace, starts the cogserver in the background, and opens the storage database.

-* `run-shells.sh`: multi-tasking terminal server.
-Opens multiple terminal sessions with tmux/byobu, and starts the cogserver in one of them.
-Use F3 and F4 to switch to different terminals.

 * `pair-submit.sh`: feeds text to the cogserver for word-pair counting.
   This pull text files, one by one, from the data directory, and submits them for word-pair counting.
 Start it manually in the `submit` byobu